mesibo/python/tutorial.md

 python user1.py
 ```

-You should recieve the message "Hello from Mesibo Python" at `TestUser2` and the same should be printed out in your terminal.You can also send messages from the Mesibo console.
+You should recieve the message "Hello from Mesibo Python" at `TestUser2` and the same should be printed out in your terminal.